• Home Basics

 Click Here To Download Our DIY Keepsake Bin Labels

 I decided to add the “memory” section to the bag label because memories are fleeting.
-And the older we get, the harder it is to remember things from our past as fresh memories replace old ones.
-So I thought that adding that little section to write a brief memory would be a nice thing to look back at later once your kids are grown up and some memories become harder to remember.
+The older we get, the harder it is to remember things from our past, as fresh memories replace old ones.
+So, I thought that adding that little section to write a brief memory would be nice to look back at later once your kids are grown up and some memories become harder to remember.

 Suggestions Of What To Keep